vLeov/php-chess/docs/variant-classical-board.md

-`Chess\Variant\Classical\Board` is a chessboard representation that allows to play chess in Portable Game Notation (PGN) format.
-It is the cornerstone to create multiple features such as FEN string processing, ASCII representation, PNG image creation and position evaluation.
-Let's look at the methods available through the following example.
-For further information please check out the tests in [tests/unit/Variant/Classical/BoardTest.php](https://github.com/chesslablab/php-chess/blob/master/tests/unit/Variant/Classical/BoardTest.php).
+`Chess\Variant\Classical\Board` is a chessboard representation serving as a cornerstone that allows to create multiple features: FEN and PGN processing, ASCII representation, PNG image creation, position evaluation and more.
+Also it is a base class for other chess variants such as `Chess\Variant\Capablanca80\Board` and `Chess\Variant\Chess960\Board`.

+Let's look at the methods available in this class through the following example.

 ```php
 use Chess\Variant\Classical\Board;